tclvisais a standard Tcl extension providing a binding

 benefits:

-Standard IO procedures are used in VISA IO: puts
+Standard IO procedures are used in VISA IO: puts,

-gets
+gets etc.

 VISA sessions may be transparently passed to any procedure which accepts Tcl channel.
 If some third-party library works with regular Tcl channels, it therefore can read/write from/to VISA device.